lukemorton/adele.js/README.md

 So inside the `it()` function we wrote an expectation.
 We called `helloWorld()` and gave it's return value to `expect()` and then made the expectation that it's return value is equal to `"Hello World"`.
 As before `expect()` and `.toEqual()` are provided by Jasmine.
-Don't get too tied down in the syntax it might look complicated now but read the code from top to bottom and it really does sound like standard English!
+Don't get too tied down by the syntax.
+It might look complicated now but read the code from top to bottom and it really does sound like standard English!